-Office: means the Office of Water Conservation and Drought Planning created in section §37-60-124.
+Office: means the Office of Water Conservation and Drought Planning created in §37-60-124, C.R.S.

 Plan Elements: means those components of Drought Mitigation Plans that address actions and programs that may be undertaken by a submitting entity to develop, implement, monitor, review, and revise its Drought Mitigation Plan.